AnyChart/docs.anychart.com/Gantt_Chart/Elements/Project_Chart.md

 chart.getTimeline().milestones().height(15);
 ```

-Passing `true` or `false` to the {api:anychart.core.gantt.elements.MilestonesElement#preview}preview(){api} method allows you to display or hide **previews of milestones** on their parent task.
+Passing `true` or `false` to the {api:anychart.core.gantt.elements.MilestonesElement#preview}preview(){api} method allows you to display or hide **previews of milestones** on their parent tasks.
 This method also allows accessing the settings of previews – see the methods of the {api:anychart.core.gantt.elements.MilestonesPreviewElement}anychart.core.gantt.elements.MilestonesPreviewElement{api} class.

 By default, previews inherit the settings of milestones they represent, but you can change their fill, stroke, type, etc. Please note that with the help of the {api:anychart.core.gantt.elements.MilestonesPreviewElement#depth}depth(){api} method you can set the depth of previews.